Back to a better future

 Modern, unhealthy food is making inroads in Japan as well.
 Not a good thing, but at least it beats the Middle Ages.

 There are those who say that we live unnatural lives today, and suffer for it.
-Our genes are those who survived thousands of years of physical labor and low-fat diet, so when we now have the opposite, our bodies don’t know how to react.
-The result is an epidemic of obesity, diabetes, hypertension and atherosclerosis.
+Our genes are those who survived thousands of years of physical labor and a low-fat diet, so when we now have the opposite, our bodies don’t know how to react.
+The result is an epidemic of obesity, diabetes, hypertension, and atherosclerosis.

 Hogwash, say others.
-The lives of our ancestors were nasty, brutish and short.
+The lives of our ancestors were nasty, brutish, and short.
 Human life expectancy is at an all-time high and still increasing, even in the mature west, with about 5 hours a day.
-In the developing world, the progress is much faster, as people are fleeing in droves from the “healthy” life of backbreaking labor and periodic famine.
+In the developing world, progress is much faster, as people are fleeing in droves from the “healthy” life of backbreaking labor and periodic famine.

 There is certainly a tendency to make the past more romantic.
 The people who do so tend to be on the political left, but not all liberals hold this opinion.
 Some liberals have actually studied history, and it is hard to think of any period of the past that was not worse than our own time in numerous ways.

 That does not mean we can learn nothing from it, however.
-You’d think it would be the conservatives who tried to conserve the few good points of a sad time, but even these tend to yearn for a glorious past that never was: Only their imaginary good times were more recent, sometime in the previous century usually.
+You’d think it would be the conservatives who tried to conserve the few good points of a sad time, but even these tend to yearn for a glorious past that never was: Only their imaginary good times were more recent, some time in the previous century usually.
 But the decades without condoms but with coat hangers were not a paradise either.

 That said, there certainly are new challenges today.
 Childhood obesity is rampant, and unless some solution is found, it will be very hard for them to reach the age of their parents and grandparents who put on weight later in life.
 Every process in the body goes much faster in childhood, and this includes the harmful effects of fat in the body.
 We recently learned that fat has another effect apart from clogging up arteries: It acts as a pro-inflammation agent.
 This seems to be why autoimmune diseases are rampant in today’s high-fat population.